Frequently Asked Questions

 Q. Can I copy a library image for personal use at home or for a project at work?

 You may save or print images for private use and enjoyment at home.
-However, they must NOT under any circumstances be reproduced, published, altered or used for commercial purposes without our written permission.
-No matter how well intentioned, breach of copyright is theft, and we will initiate proceedings against any offender.
+However, they must NOT under any circumstances be reproduced, published, altered or used for commercial purposes without my written permission.
+No matter how well intentioned, breach of copyright is theft, and I will initiate proceedings against any offender.

 Q. Can I use a library image in a website?